NHS & Healthcare in the UK

 NHS Overview & Essential Guides

 The six guides every expat should read when arriving in the UK.
-Start with how the NHS works, then register with a GP.
+Start with how the NHS works, then register with a GP — it is your gateway to everything else.

 How the National Health Service Works in the UK

-Structure, funding, GP system, specialist referrals, and what the NHS does — and doesn't — cover.
+Structure, funding, the GP system, specialist referrals, and what the NHS does — and doesn't — cover.

 When to call 999, when to go to A&E, and when to use 111 or an urgent treatment centre instead.